zeburek/python-apitist/README.md

 ## Default hooks

-  - RequestDebugLoggingHook
+  - RequestDebugLoggingHook - logs request content with level DEBUG
-  - RequestInfoLoggingHook
+  - RequestInfoLoggingHook - logs request content with level INFO
-  - PrepRequestDebugLoggingHook
+  - PrepRequestDebugLoggingHook - logs prepared request content (e.g. you will see query parameters in URL) with level DEBUG
-  - PrepRequestInfoLoggingHook
+  - PrepRequestInfoLoggingHook - logs prepared request content with level INFO
-  - ResponseDebugLoggingHook
+  - ResponseDebugLoggingHook - logs response content with level DEBUG
-  - ResponseInfoLoggingHook
+  - ResponseInfoLoggingHook - logs response content with level INFO
+  - RequestAttrsConverterHook - converts attrs class in `data` field into json
+  - RequestDataclassConverterHook - converts dataclass class in `data` field into json
+  - ResponseAttrsConverterHook - adds `structure(type)` function to `requests.Response` class, which will structure
+  response according to attrs class given to it
+  - ResponseDataclassConverterHook - adds `structure(type)` function to `requests.Response` class, which will structure
+  response according to dataclass class given to it

 ### Example usage